Rep. Scalise returned to the House floor for the first time since he was shot in June

 “And pretty much every one of those prayers were answered,” he continued.
 “I’m a living example that miracles really do happen.”

-Moments before his speech, Scalise walked down the center aisle of the chamber, and as he got to the podium, House Speaker Paul Ryan, who earlier in the morning shed tears upon his colleague’s return, choked up once again as he announced the “return of our dear friend.”
+House Speaker Paul Ryan, who earlier had shed tears upon his colleague’s appearance, choked up once again as he announced the “return of our dear friend.”

 “Our prayers have been answered,” Ryan said.

-Scalise’s exultant appearance marked his first return to the House since the June 14 shooting.
+President Donald Trump also weighed in, calling Scalise a "special man" and "brave," adding that he was "so excited" the congressman was back.

+"What happened to him is horrible," he told NBC News.
+"We are so happy."

-Scalise, 51, was standing at second base when the shooting erupted, witnesses said.
-He was hit in the left hip but managed to drag himself into the outfield and was rushed back across the Potomac River to a Washington, D.C., hospital.
-He sustained injuries to his internal organs and required several surgeries.
+Scalise, 51, was standing at second base when the shooting occurred, witnesses said.
+He was hit in the left hip but managed to drag himself into the outfield and was rushed across the Potomac River to a Washington hospital.
+He sustained injuries to his internal organs and required several operations.

 In an interview with CBS’ “60 Minutes,” parts of which aired Thursday morning, Scalise explained that his femur “was shattered” and that his “hip and pelvis had serious damage where the bullet went through.”